badgeteam/badgehub-infra/README.md

 Before you start, you should:

 - Generate a public key pair and put it in public_keys/ directory in the root of the repo.
+Only the public key is needed as .pub .
 - Change the group_vars/all variables as per customization needs
 - Generate a hosts.ini file which has the host information, follow example
 - Swap the crypted password <d-i passwd/user-password-crypted password mkpasswdoutput> with a pass generated with `mkpasswd`
+- If you enter a different password on the prompt, it will change.
+- Remember to correctly set the vars in group_vars

 You can start the playbook via: